SiT: Self-supervised vIsion Transformer: Experimental Results

 \subsection{Implementation Details}

-In our experiments, we implement the self-supervised architecture using ViT transformer \cite{dosovitskiy2020image}.
-We employed the Base variant of ViT (ViT-B) with $16\times16$ input patch size, $768$ hidden dimension, $12$ layers, and $12$ heads on each layer.
-There are $86$ million parameters in total in this architecture.
+We implement the self-supervised architecture using vision transformer \cite{dosovitskiy2020image}, mostly employing the small variant of vision transformers (ViT-S) with $224\times224$ input image size, $16\times16$ patch size, $384$ hidden dimension, $12$ consecutive MSA and MLP blocks, and $6$ heads on each multi-head self-attention layer.
+There are $21$ million parameters in total in this architecture.

-The rotation prediction task is implemented by a linear layer with $4$ output nodes that represent the $0^{\circ}$, $90^{\circ}$, $180^{\circ}$, and $270^{\circ}$ different rotations.
-In our preliminary experiments, we used $8$ output nodes including the rotations of the horizontal flipping of the given image.
-We found that the network struggles to distinguish between the rotated image and the rotation of the flipped image as two different classes.
-Instead, we included the horizontal flipping to the data augmentation step before applying rotation, and hence, the network is trained to classify the image and the flipped image to the same class.
+For the image corruption, we either replace random patches from the image with noise or with patches from other images.
+The width and height of the corrupted patches varies from 5\% to 25\% of the input image size with the overall replacement rate of up to 70\% in the case of noise replacement and up to 30\% in the case of replacement from other images.
+The image reconstruction head consists of 2 fully connected layers with $2048$ neurons and GeLU~\cite{hendrycks2016gaussian} non-linearity each, followed by a transposed convolution to return back to the image space.

-For the contrastive learning, we implemented the constrastive head by a linear layer with $512$ output nodes that represent the image embeddings.
+For the contrastive learning, we employed SimCLR \cite{chen2020simple} with the temperature parameter set to $0.2$.
+The contrastive learning head consists of two fully connected layers with $4096$ neurons, batch normalisation layer, and GeLU non-linearity each, followed by a linear layer with $256$ output nodes that represent the image embeddings.
+The momentum encoder is updated using exponential moving average of the encoder weights with $\lambda$ following a cosine schedule from $0.996$ to $1$ during training.

-For the optimisation of self-supervised models, we trained all models using the Adam optimiser with batch size $72$, momentum $0.9$, weight decay $0.05$ and learning rate of $5e^{-4}$ for $400$ epochs in total.
+For the optimisation of self-supervised models, we trained all the models using the Adam optimiser~\cite{Loshchilov2017FixingWD} with batch size $64$, momentum $0.9$, weight decay $0.05$ and learning rate of $5e^{-4}$ for $800$ epochs in total for ImageNet-1K pretraining and $3000$ epochs for small datasets pretraining.
 In fact, we mostly rely on the vision transformer developer's default hyper-parameters.
 We believe that further improvements can be obtained by tuning the hyper-parameters for the self-supervised model.

 Simple data augmentation techniques are applied during the self-supervised training.
-We found that to learn low-level features as well as high-level semantic information, aggressive data augmentation like MixUp \cite{zhang2017mixup} and Auto-Augment \cite{cubuk2019autoaugment} hurts the training, specially with the objective functions in hand.
-Therefore, we used only cropping, colour jittering and horizontal flipping by selecting a random patch from the image and resizing it to $224\times224$ with a random horizontal flip.
+We found that to learn low-level features as well as higher-level semantic information, aggressive data augmentation like MixUp \cite{zhang2017mixup} and Auto-Augment \cite{cubuk2019autoaugment} hurts the training with the objective functions in hand.
+Therefore, we used only cropping, horizontal flipping, colour jittering, solarization, and Gaussian blurring.